-What are some of the reasons that makes companies fail to honor a customer’s request to cancel the services?
+What are some of the reasons that make companies fail to honor a customer’s request to cancel the services?

 The Customer Is No Longer Viewed As A Human But As A Mere Source Of Revenue

 Most companies are no longer insisting on offering quality services but on increasing productivity and profits.
-Call center have become sales center.
+The call center has become a sales center.
 This is one reason when a customer calls, and the agents are pitched with everything under the sun instead of actually helping customers find solutions to the issues that made them call in the first place.

 Companies Are Immensely Pressuring Agents And Staff To Up-sell And Retain Customers

-Companies pressure their representatives to ensure they retain customers at all cost.
+Companies pressure their representatives to ensure they retain customers at all costs.
 Retention specialists are given bonuses when they manage to convince a customer not to leave, but they are punished when they are unsuccessful in retaining a customer.
-Company’s policies and ethics are mostly to blame in cases where agents pressurize customers against downgrading or disconnecting their services.
+The company’s policies and ethics are mostly to blame in cases where agents pressurize customers against downgrading or disconnecting their services.

 Ultimately, a sales agent or a customer retention agent will try to use some of the weapons he has in his arsenal to prevent losing a deal.
-While these companies focus on wooing and retaining customers, little attention is paid in making customer retention specialist understand the effects poor customer service has on customers’ satisfaction.
-Customer service involves to the level of a company’s responsiveness, quality communication, morale, and teamwork.
+While these companies focus on wooing and retaining customers, little attention is paid to making customer retention specialists understand the effects poor customer service has on customers’ satisfaction.
+Customer service involves the level of a company’s responsiveness, quality communication, morale, and teamwork.

 Government’s Inability To Act Against Monopolies

 Government regulators face a dilemma when dealing with monopolies.
-Government’s failure to regulate laws on monopolies is part of the reason that monopolistic companies have no rule enforcers to oversee their performance and ascertain that their outcomes are beneficial to consumers and producers.
+The government’s failure to regulate laws on monopolies is part of the reason that monopolistic companies have no rule enforcers to oversee their performance and ascertain that their outcomes are beneficial to consumers and producers.